 Change takes time.
 Really changing requires a commitment to keep trying over the long haul.
 Don’t let your brain overload the rest of you.

 People set unrealistic goals for themselves in early recovery.
 They expect to lose lots of weight that first month.
-They expect to give up drugs and suddenly get an education, a good job and the good esteem of all their family or friends.
+They expect to give up drugs and suddenly get an education, a good job, and the good esteem of all their family or friends.
 Repairing damaged relationships takes a lot of time.

 Take this process of change, one day, one minute at a time.
 Make little baby steps.
 And see how far you will have gotten.

 5. Going too fast gets you ahead of your recovery.

 Anything that you can do in a day can disappear overnight.
 Slow consistent progress will take you a lot farther than one sprint followed by weeks of inactivity.

 Any process of change requires maintenance.
-You need to change habits.
-Habits made you overweight, an alcoholic or another problem sufferer.
+You need to change your habits.
+Habits made you overweight, an alcoholic, or another problem sufferer.
 It takes time to create a habit.
 It takes, even more, time to change that habit into a new functional way of living.